grafana/k6registry/docs/registry.md

 The registry is validated using [JSON schema](https://grafana.github.io/k6registry/registry.schema.json).
 Requirements that cannot be validated using the JSON schema are validated using custom linter.

-Custom linter checks the following for each extension:
+Custom linter checks the following for each extension using [xk6 lint](https://github.com/grafana/xk6?tab=readme-ov-file#xk6-lint) command:

   - Is the go module path valid?
   - Is there at least one versioned release?